jonnyhoeven/workshop/README.md

 ### Access the cluster using Lens

-Setup Lens to use the new cluster by adding your new [kubeconfig.yaml](kubeconfig.yaml) file.
+Retrieve and import your `kubeconfig` file into lens.

-::: info View contents of kubeconfig file and add to Lens
+::: info View contents of `kube/config` file and add to Lens

 ```bash
 cat ~/.kube/config
 ```

-Open Lens, Click on `Catalog` (Top left, second from top) → `Clusters` → `Add Cluster (+) icon` → `Add Cluster from Kubeconfig` → Paste the contents of your kubeconfig file → `Add Clusters`
+Open Lens, Click on `Catalog` (Top left, second from top) → `Clusters` → `Add Cluster (+) icon` → `Add Cluster from Kubeconfig` → Paste the contents of your kubeconfig file → `Add Clusters`.
 :::

 Now you can access the `k3d-workshop` cluster using Lens.